chrisjohn727/sample/README.md

 ### Basic use
 * [Application Files](https://github.com/chrisjohn727/sample/wiki/Application-Files)

-### Styles
-The project assumes the use of SASS to define styles for the instrument.
-The build process compiles the sass files in the styles folder to CSS.
-An additional plugin is used (autoprefixer) to automatically add vendor prefixes to properties.
-This can save a bit of extra typing in some cases.
-Note that you should define the CSS rules in such a way as to avoid potential collisions with other instruments.
-A useful technique is to nest all selectors inside a unique class selector for this instrument.
-#### newInstrument.scss:
-The file located in styles/instruments/ folder is the instrument’s style file.
-Here you should add your CSS rules that will define how your instrument looks.

 ### Build Process
 The build process of the project is extended by using gulp tasks integrated with the MSBuild process.
 It should be noted that the template does not cover the automatic generation of deployment files at this point.